jerrycancod3/Jeremiah-Personal-website-boba-drop/README.md

 # Jeremiah-Personal-website-boba-drop
 jeremiah website for boba
-The code is in the second commit
+The code is in page.2 html